 - for Australian Registered Body Number - ‘ARBN’ or 'A.R.B.N.'

 A registered foreign company must always have a local agent.
 A local agent of a registered foreign company:

-If a local agent ceases, a new local agent or agents must be appointed.
-A local agent may be appointed in either of two ways, by:
+If a local agent ceases, you must appoint another one.
+A local agent can be appointed by:

-If the memorandum of appointment or power of attorney is executed by a third party on behalf of the foreign company a copy of the document authorising the third party to do this must also be lodged.
-You will need to lodge a Form 403 Verification of copy of document authorising on behalf of a foreign company, execution of a document appointing a local agent verifying the authorising document.
+If the Form 418 is executed by a third party on behalf of the foreign company, you also need to lodge a Form 403 Verification of copy of document authorising on behalf of a foreign company

 Lodge financial statements

 Registered foreign companies must lodge financial statements with us at least once every calendar year.
 The time between financial statements can't be more than 15 months.

 - a copy of the company’s balance sheet, profit and loss statement and cash flow statement (all up to the end of the latest financial year),

 - a Form 405 Statement to verify financial statements of a foreign company, and